 Responses from the questions are added together to determine a domain score.
 Five domain scores are calculated for each individual child.

-As with previous AEDC collections, a GST inclusive teacher relief reimbursement rate provided by the relevant educational authority is offered to assist schools to participate in the AEDC.
+As with previous AEDC collections, a teacher relief reimbursement rate is offered to assist schools to participate in the AEDC.
 For further information about the AEDC teacher relief reimbursement payment, please contact the AEDC Helpdesk.